RoshaniVarpekar/HelloApplication/Readme.txt

-Hey Guys, we are in a Git traning
+Hey Guys, we are in a Git traigit ning